Skip to content

 GitHub

-I guess I don’t need to explain anyone reading this why I have chosen GitHub as CV system.
-But I assume the more relevant question is why I decided to run a blog driven by a GitHub repo instead of using a hosted CMS like Wordpress.
+I guess I don’t need to explain to anyone reading this why I have chosen GitHub as a CV system.
+But I assume the more relevant question is why I decided to run a blog driven by a GitHub repo instead of using a hosted CMS like WordPress.

-the simple answer is: I’m a developer, so I like to have full power over the system and don’t like to have a black box I need to dig into when something is not working as expected.
-Additionally why not use the same technologies I’m using at my daily work to create such blog.
+The simple answer is: I’m a developer, so I like to have full power over the system and don’t like to have a black box I need to dig into when something is not working as expected.
+Additionally, why not use the same technologies I’m using in my daily work and private interests to create such a blog.

-It’s really attractive, from the point of a developer view, being able to create a blog post simply adding a markdown file to a folder of my git repo compared to do hundreds of clicks in a bloated CMS web-ui.
+It’s really attractive, from the point of a developer view, being able to create a blog post simply by adding a markdown file to a folder of my git repo compared to doing hundreds of clicks in a bloated CMS web UI.
 And at least all the created content is managed by git instead of being an unstructured blob in a database.

 Astro

-When talking about my plan to create a blog under those conditions, my colleague Jonathan David Xebia-icon suggested to use Astro, which was a really good choice by now.
+When talking about my plan to create a blog under those conditions, my colleague Jonathan David Xebia-icon suggested using Astro, which was a really good choice by now.

-There are also some themes available, payed and free, where I chose the AstroPaper theme.
+There are also some themes available, paid and free, where I chose the AstroPaper theme.
 This theme supports React React-icon.

 Where and how do I host my blog?